andremarcelonunes/Projeto-Shark-Attack/README.md

 wading              143

 ```
-Its seems like diving has relevancy to white skark attack more then other types of activities.
+Its seems like diving has relevancy to white shark attack more then other types of activities.
 For white shark it is 18% of attacks and for all others is 9%

-Let´s see age group for those activities an their proportions:
+Let´s see age group for those activities and their proportions:

+###### *multiplying  these numbers per 100 is the same of percentage*

 ```
 group Age	prop_surfing	    prop_swimming    prop_diving	prop_fishing
 (9.6, 18.2]		0.296505	        0.347763	     0.116279	    0.139165
 (18.2, 26.8]	0.311161	        0.264069	     0.229236	    0.274354
 (26.8, 35.4]	0.174746	        0.124098	     0.292359	    0.270378
 (35.4, 44.0]	0.109357	        0.075036	     0.162791	    0.153082